sdruby/sdruby/README.markdown

-This app serves as the web home of SD Ruby, a local Ruby user group based in San Diego, CA.
+This app is the website of SD Ruby, a local Ruby user group based in San Diego, CA.

 Currently, this application includes support for our video podcast, member signup and registration, member profiles, and a Github project list.
 We're also working on adding a job board and other features.